Single (football): Rules

 A single is indicated by the referee raising his right arm and index finger.
 After conceding a single, the receiving team is awarded possession of the ball at its 35-yard line (Football Canada rules) or 40-yard line (CFL rules).

-Singles are not awarded in the following situations:
+When a single is scored on a missed field goal attempt, the team scored against has the option of taking possession at the previous line of scrimmage.